Baidu, Inc. (BIDU) Q4 2020 Earnings Call Transcript | AlphaStreet

 Alex Yao — JPMorgan Chase & Co. — Analyst

-Yeah, I mean, just want to clarify, the transactions still going ahead, despite of the Muddy Water report and the changing regulatory environment.
+Yeah, I mean, I just want to clarify, the transactions due going ahead, despite of the Muddy Water report and the changing regulatory environment.
 And also the deal — is the deal still going ahead with the previously announced valuation?

 Herman Yu — Chief Financial Officer

 Yeah.
 So you asked quite a mix of questions.
-With regards to the Muddy Water report, I think JOYY has come out with a statement, as you guys know, they hired a global legal team, and they also hired a big lawyer auditor, and they have made their own announcement.
+With regards to the Muddy Water report, I think JOYY has come out with a statement.
+As you guys know, they hired a global legal team, and they also hired a big lawyer auditor, and they have made their own announcement.
 That’s a JOYY announcement, not a Baidu announcement.
-So I think looking at that would be the best.
+So I think looking at that what would be the best.

 With regards to a regulatory environment, we are cognizant of the situation.
-And that’s why we think that and wanted to navigate, as you know, you have a lot of experience looking at this.
+And that’s why we think that and wanted to navigate.
+As you know, you have a lot of experience looking at this.
 As you know, whenever there’s a regulatory environment that you have to steer towards, it’s more important to have a bigger leading player in China, who have good relationships with the government, who knows how to do things correctly and so forth.
-And we needed an experienced team and that gives us a better reason if we’re going into a live streaming, we will buy a large experienced team.
+And we needed an experienced team.
+And that gives us a better reason if we’re going into a live streaming, we will buy a large experienced team.
 So this is more of an acquisition of a team rather than a particular product or just a business.
-It’s the team talent, that’s very important.
+It’s the team talent, is very important.

 So did I answer your questions?